This HNC Horticulture course will give you the essential skills required for a career in horticulture and landscaping.

 The College works with a range of public and private employers, agencies and industry lead bodies to ensure that the course is relevant to the sector’s needs.

 - HND Horticulture

-- You will have the potential to progress onto jobs within the horticulture industry.
+- You will have the potential to progress to jobs within the horticulture industry.

 Entry requirements (minimum)

-- Minimum of two SQA Higher Grade passes at C or above - Higher Biology is desirable; or
+- Minimum of one SQA Higher pass at C or above - Higher Biology is desirable; or

 - Relevant units at SCQF Level 6